Ultimate Traveller’s Guide: Solo Adventure to Buxa Tiger Reserve National Park

 If you are planning a visit to unique West Bengal tourist spots, can you really miss the iconic royal Bengal tigers?
 That is why Buxa village located in the foothills of the Himalayas in the Alipurduar district should be a must-visit place in your travel itinerary.

 Here you can go on a jungle safari in the Buxa Tiger Reserve.
 Though tigers are hard to spot, you might just find one.
-There are also a decent population of deers, elephants, leopards, bison and many other wild animals roaming about in the dense woods.
+There are also a decent population of deer, elephants, leopards, bison and many other wild animals roaming about in the dense woods.

-You can explore the nearby Jayanti river and the picturesque village situated there.
+You can explore the nearby Jayanti River and the picturesque village situated there.
 If you are interested in trekking, you can visit the Buxa Fort inside the forest reserve.

 How to Reach?

 The best way to travel to Buxa is by train.
-You can take Kanchankanya Express from Kolkata.
+You can take the Kanchankanya Express from Kolkata.
 If you’re travelling by air, Bagdogra will be your nearest airport.

 Best time to visit: October-March